 R403.5.5 Demand responsive water heating.
-Electric storage water heaters with rated water storage volume between 40 (150L) and 120 gallons (450L) and a nameplate input rating equal to or less than 12kW shall be provided with demand responsive controls listed for participation in a demand response program that serves the building site that comply with ANSI/CTA-2045-B Level 1 and are also capable of initiating water heating to meet the temperature set point in response to a demand response signal or another equivalent approved standard.
+Electric storage water heaters with rated water storage volume equal to or greater than 40 gallons (150L) and equal to or less than 120 gallons (450L) and a nameplate input rating equal to or less than 12kW shall be provided with demand responsive controls listed for participation in a demand response program that serves the building site that comply with ANSI/CTA-2045 and are also capable of initiating water heating to meet the temperature set point in response to a demand response signal or another equivalent approved standard.